pixelite-co-nz/pixelite-co-nz.github.io/_posts/2014-03-22-upgrading-php-54-ubuntu-1204-lts-support-drupal-8.markdown

 ---
 layout: post
-title: Upgrading PHP to 5.4 on Ubuntu 12.04 LTS to support Drupal 8
+title: "Upgrading PHP to 5.4 on Ubuntu 12.04 LTS to support Drupal 8"
+excerpt: "As of the 28 February 2014, Drupal 8 now requires a minimum PHP version of 5.4.2."
 header-img: "img/upgradingphp/php_minimum_web.png"
 permalink: /article/upgrading-php-54-ubuntu-1204-lts-support-drupal-8
 author: "Sean Hamlin"